icarito/physics-with-xo/14_experimental_activities.md

 ### Introduction

-The external microphone input of the XO allows the reading of very small AC values, in the order of **some mili volts**.
+The external microphone input of the XO allows the reading of very small AC values, in the order of **some millivolts**.
 In the case of periodic signals, these values may be captured with the Measure Activity; with it you will be able to:

 1. Capture the waveform produced from reading a given signal working with *Time Base*.
 Identify (qualitatively) the type of signal by observing the waveform: sinusoidal signal, square, triangular, "beat" (sum of oscillations of similar frequencies), etc. Determine the period of the measured signal and calculate the frequency of it.